swcarpentry/website/_posts/2017/11/2017-11-08-online-meetings.md

 To ensure that the meetings runs well, and that everyone gets their turn to speak, the chair asks people who wish to contribute to type the word `hand` in the chat window.
 The chair then calls on those speakers in turn.
 Some video conferencing applications such as Zoom have a `Raise Hand` feature that can also be used, but using `hand` is usually sufficient.

 Zoom also offers several views of participants.
-If you are chairing, Gallery View is probably best so you can see all your participants.
-Speaker View features the current speaker but can also be triggered by ambient noise, so it can be distracting.
+If you are chairing, `Gallery View` is probably best so you can see all your participants. `Speaker View` generally features the current speaker but can also be triggered by ambient noise, which can be distracting.

+#### Free tools

+[Google Hangouts](https://hangouts.google.com/) and [Jitsi Meet](https://meet.jit.si/) are two free tools for online meetings.
+Jitsi Meet works well for very low bandwidth connections and comes with a built-in etherpad, and a `Raise Hand` feature.

-#### Three rules to make for better meetings
+#### Three rules to make for better online meetings

 - Be on time - it is very disruptive when people join an online meeting after it has started.
-- Mute yourself when you are not speaking.
+- Mute yourself when you are not speaking so that you do not disturb others.
 - Use a headset to minimise noise from your location and to provide clearer sound for attendees.